stellar/typescript-wallet-sdk/@stellar/typescript-wallet-sdk-soroban/README.md

   */

 const formattedAmount = formatTokenAmount("10000123", 3);
+// converts smart contract token amount into a displayable amount that can be
+// used on client UI
 // formattedAmount = "10000.123"

 const parsedAmount = parseTokenAmount("10000.123", 3);
+// converts an amount to a whole (bigint) number that can be used on
+// smart contracts operations
 // parsedAmount = 10000123

 const accountAddress = xdr.ScVal.scvAddress(